 Ask for help.
 Don’t be afraid to ask instructors or fellow members.
 The majority of people will be only too glad to help you.

-I went from a lazy couch potato to a four spin class a week avid gym goer and looking forward to a double spin or even 90min spin class at PureGym which I love.
+I went from a lazy couch potato to an avid gym goer who looks forward going to 4 cycle classes a week

 I also love the rower and managed to get on the leaderboard in my first year of fitness at my first gym, by recording 7:34 for a 2k row.

 Raising funds for worthwhile charities has also been greatly rewarding.
 I did a 100km cycle with my friend Andrew.
 I was terrified of not keeping up!
 I also completed a marathon of 26 miles on the rower for prostate cancer with a work colleague.

 Christmas is always hard and I did overindulge over the festive period and probably gained weight but now I am back at the gym.
 I've done three cycle classes and two sessions of free weights and rowing since the 30th of December and am back to eating normal meals and the calorie intake I need to maintain a healthy body and living.

 My advice for anyone struggling with their fitness goals